-Neera Tanden is the President of the Center for American Progress and Counselor to the Center for American Progress Action Fund.
+Neera Tanden is the President of the Center for American Progress and the Center for American Progress Action Fund.
 Tanden has served in both the Obama and Clinton administrations, as well as presidential campaigns and think tanks.
 Most recently, Tanden served as the Chief Operating Officer for the Center, where she oversaw strategic planning, operations, and fundraising.

 Tanden previously served as senior advisor for health reform at the Department of Health and Human Services, working on President Barack Obama’s health reform team in the White House.
 In that role, she developed policies around reform and worked with Congress and stakeholders on particular provisions of the legislation.